rami-mochaourab/robust-explanation-SVM/README.md

 ### Required python packages

-- cvxpy (needs solver such as CVXOPT)
+- cvxpy (needs a solver such as CVXOPT)
 - numpy
 - pandas
 - matplotlib